Funding for Undergraduate Research and Creative Work

 Funding sources within Clark

-The HERO Fellowships provide a unique undergraduate-graduate-faculty experience that generates and archives long-term data sets and engages in research on the human-environment condition of Central Massachusetts.
-Undergraduates serve as Hero Fellows during an 8-week summer period, followed by a year long research activity that produces publicly accessible data via a web page, annual HERO reports, and individual research projects.
-Contact Prof. Colin Polsky.
+H.E.R.O.
+Undergraduate Fellowships The H.E.R.O.
+Fellowships provide a unique undergraduate-graduate-faculty experience that generates and archives long-term data sets and engages in research on the human-environment condition of Central Massachusetts.
+Undergraduates serve as Hero Fellows during an 8-week summer period, followed by a year long research activity that produces publicly accessible data via a web page, annual H.E.R.O. reports, and individual research projects.
+Contact the HERO program.

 Biology: The M. Margaret Comer Memorial Award for Undergraduate Research

 The Nunnemacher Award defrays tuition or lab fees of Clark students in attending summer courses in marine biology or researching at the Bermuda Biological Station for Research, Inc.

 The Lise Anne and Leo E. Beavers II Fellowship supports students or faculty members for research into the biochemical, neurological or genetic causes and/or defects causing mental retardation or mental illness.

 Chemistry: The Arthur E. Martell-Thomas T. Sugihara Internship, the Frederick M. and Alice Murdock Internship, and the PCISynthesis, Inc. Corporate Chemistry Fellowship all provide money for undergraduate summer research.
 Contact Prof. Mark Turnbull.